-If you’re reading this right now, maybe your company is thinking about switching up dental insurance or looking to add dental benefits for the first time.
-Or maybe you're looking at a copy of a quote or new dental plan and trying to make sense of it all.
-Whatever the case, there’s a lot of information to take in around dental benefits, and probably some terms and concepts that might be unfamiliar to you.
-At Beam®, we’re convinced that dental care doesn’t have to be complicated or confusing, and we’re here to make things clear and easy to understand - transparency for the information generation.
+If you’re reading this right now, maybe your company is thinking about switching up dental insurance or adding dental benefits for the first time.
+Or maybe you're looking at a quote or new dental plan and trying to make sense of it all.
+Whatever the case, there’s a lot of information to take in about dental benefits, and that probably includes some terms and concepts unfamiliar to you.
+At Beam, we’re convinced that dental care doesn’t have to be complicated or confusing, and we’re here to make things clear and easy to understand — transparency for the information generation!

 So where should we dive in?
 That depends on what you already know and what you’d like to find out, but let’s play it safe and start with some basic terminology.

 Additionally, plans will include a maximum payment, usually just called a maximum.
 The maximum is the highest dollar amount that a dental plan will cover in a given amount of time for an individual member.
-With an annual maximum of $1500, the dental plan will cover up to $1500 of dental services per person, per year.
-If the plan includes ortho coverage (read: braces), there will typically be two maximums, one for ortho and one for everything else.
-The ortho maximum is usually a lifetime maximum and the regular maximum is usually annual.
+With an annual maximum of $1500, the dental plan will cover up to $1500 of dental services per person each year.
+If the plan includes orthodontics coverage (read: braces), there will typically be two maximums: one for ortho and one for everything else.
+Ortho usually comes with a lifetime maximum, while the regular maximum is typically annual.

-The next important concept you’ll want to make sure you understand are dental insurance service classes and how they differ from one another.
-The term service classes refers to the four broad categories of dental care, which are usually covered at different levels by dental insurance.
+The next important concept you’ll want to understand is dental insurance service classes and how they differ from one another.
+The term "service classes" refers to the four broad categories of dental care, which are usually covered at different levels by insurance.
 These categories are:

 - Diagnostic & preventative